Sunday, November 5, 4 pm

 Since its founding in the early 1990s, Alla francesca has explored all types of music from the Middle Ages to repertory of the early Renaissance, including solo songs in the various Romance languages, pieces meant specifically for instruments, polyphony, and folk music whose roots go back to that early era.

 The ensemble has been under the joint direction of Brigitte Lesne and Pierre Hamon, depending on the program or project, since 2000.
 Expert interpreters of medieval music, Alla francesca can be heard in the most important early music festivals on every continent.
 The group has released seventeen recordings, the latest, troubadour songs Trobar & Joglar, and Jewish songs from the north of France.
-In 2016, the ensemble Alla francesca collaborated with contemporary dance choreographer Alban Richard in a show show untitled “Nombrer les étoiles.”
+In 2016, the ensemble Alla francesca collaborated with contemporary dance choreographer Alban Richard in a show entitled “Nombrer les étoiles.”
 In 2017, Alla francesca is creating a new program, “Love variations.”

 Alla francesca is produced by the Centre de musique médiévale de Paris.